-(This is the Learning Episode 3 for Shane Doyle’s teaching unit, “Tribal Oral Traditions and Languages in the Plains Region of the Lewis and Clark Trail.”)
+(This is the Lesson Plan 3 for Shane Doyle’s curricular unit, “Tribal Oral Traditions and Languages in the Plains Region of the Lewis and Clark Trail.”)

 Plains Sign Language (PSL)

 Lesson Topic: Northern Plains Knowledge of their Homelands

 Grade Band: Grades 9-12

 Northern Plains people lived in a cosmopolitan region where many different tribes and languages existed.